-Nagorno-Karabakh, also known as Artsakh, has enjoyed de facto independence from Azerbaijan since 1994, when it reached a cease-fire agreement with Azerbaijani forces following a six-year war, though its independence is not internationally recognized.
-The territory’s population is mostly ethnic Armenian, and it retains close political, economic, and military ties with Armenia.
+The Republic of Nagorno-Karabakh, also known as Artsakh, has enjoyed de facto independence from Azerbaijan since a 1994 cease-fire agreement ended roughly two years of open warfare, though its independence is not recognized by any UN member states.
+The territory’s population is mostly ethnic Armenian, and given its geographical and diplomatic isolation, it is dependent on close political, economic, and military ties with Armenia.
 The tense security situation, with regular cease-fire violations and an ongoing threat of war, has had a negative effect on political rights and civil liberties and provided authorities with a pretext to consolidate their own power.

 Under the constitutional system in place at the beginning of 2017, the president was directly elected for up to two five-year terms and appointed the prime minister.
 President Sahakyan, the incumbent since 2007, was reelected in 2012 with 66.7 percent of the vote.
 His main opponent, former deputy defense minister Vitaly Balasanyan, received 32.5 percent.
-The two main candidates had nearly identical foreign-policy goals—primarily, achieving international recognition of Nagorno-Karabakh’s independence—though Balasanyan also focused on social justice and accused the government of tolerating corruption and fiscal mismanagement.
-Balasanyan claimed that administrative resources were misused to aid Sahakyan during the campaign.
+Balasanyan alleged that administrative resources were misused to aid Sahakyan during the campaign.

-In accordance with changes to the constitution that were approved in a February 2017 referendum, the parliament was obliged to elect a transitional president who would hold office until the expiration of the current parliament’s term, so that the presidential and parliamentary terms would be concurrent after 2020.
-Sahakyan, whose second term was coming to an end, was elected as transitional president in July with 28 votes in the 33-seat chamber, far more than the two-thirds majority required to win in the first round.
-He defeated Eduard Agabekyan, leader of the opposition party Movement 88.
+In accordance with changes to the constitution that were approved in a February 2017 referendum, the parliament elected a transitional president who would hold office until the expiration of the current parliament’s term, so that the presidential and parliamentary terms would be concurrent after 2020.
+Sahakyan, whose second term was coming to an end, was elected as transitional president in July 2017 with 28 votes in the 33-seat chamber, far more than the two-thirds majority required to win in the first round.

-Under the new constitution, the president was both head of state and head of government, with full authority to appoint and dismiss cabinet members.
-After Sahakyan was inaugurated in September, the office of prime minister was abolished.
+Under the new constitution, the president is both head of state and head of government, with full authority to appoint and dismiss cabinet members.
+After Sahakyan was inaugurated in September 2017, the office of prime minister was abolished.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 2 / 4